Teleopti/styleguide/css/styleguide.md

 Three levels of help must always be available through the whole application :
 <ul class="wfm-simple-list">
 <li>1.
 Tooltips : Add useful tooltips on elements providing *more* information (3/4 words max => "create a user" for an icon "+" for example).</li>
 <li>2.
-Help panel : (currently bottom of the right panel) Display contextual informations(only 2 or 3 sentences) on the page or on a selected element and a link to the wiki.</li>
+Help panel : Display contextual informations(only 2 or 3 sentences) on the page or on a selected element and a link to the wiki.</li>
 <li>3.
 Wiki page.</li>

 <h4>Notifications</h4>
-At the top of the right panel, we provide notifications.
+We provide notifications (cf notifications section).
 It must be possible for the user to unsuscribe/resuscribe on each notification.
 If the notification is about something in backgound, it's good to give a way to stop notifications.
 Whenever there is a risk that several notifications are created at once, make sure they are aggregated into a more manageable format.